Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-Another major source of uncertainty originates from the ac Stark shift due to the trapping laser \cite{PhysRevLett.133.023401,Nature.564.87}.
-When the total uncertainty was on the order of $10^{-16}$, this was cancelled out by setting a proper magic wavelength \cite{PhysRevLett.98.083002,PhysRevLett.103.063001}.
-However, with an orders of magnitude smaller uncertainty, higher order effects also need to be considered.
-First, vector and tensor shifts, which depends on the polarizations of the trapping lasers, come into play \cite{PhysRevLett.106.210801,NatCommun.6.6896}.
+Another major source of uncertainty originates from the ac Stark shift caused by the trapping laser (Ref.\cite{PhysRevLett.133.023401} for Sr, Ref.\cite{Nature.564.87} for Yb).
+When the total uncertainty was on the order of $10^{-16}$, the shift was mitigated by carefully selecting magic wavelength for Sr\cite{PhysRevLett.98.083002} and Yb\cite{PhysRevLett.103.063001}.
+However, with an orders of magnitude smaller uncertainty, higher order effects must also be taken into account.
+One such effect arises from vector and tensor shifts, which depends on the polarizations of the trapping lasers\cite{PhysRevLett.106.210801}.
 The shift proportional to the trap depth $U_0$ is formulated as

-where $\beta=(3|\hat{\bf \varepsilon} \cdot \hat{\bf B}|^2-1)[3m_f^2-F(F+1)]$, with $\hat{\bf \varepsilon}$ and $\hat{\bf k}$ being the lattice polarization and propagation vectors and $\hat{\bf B}$ being the bias magnetic field direction. $\Delta \kappa^s$, $\Delta \kappa^v$ , and $\Delta \kappa^t$ are the scalar, vector, and tensor components of the shift.
-For a one-dimensional lattice, properly selecting the relative orientation between the polarization and the magnetic field cancels some of these shifts.
-However, for a three-dimensional lattice, such cancellation does not work for all three dimensions.
-This is the main motivation for having a one-dimensional optical lattice in the state-of-the-art optical lattice clock.
+where $\beta=(3|\hat{\bf \varepsilon} \cdot \hat{\bf B}|^2-1)[3m_f^2-F(F+1)]$, with $\hat{\bf \varepsilon}$, $\hat{\bf k}$, and $\xi$ being the lattice polarization vector, lattice propagation vector, and lattice polarization ellipticity, respectively, and $\hat{\bf B}$ being the direction of the quantization axis. $\Delta \kappa^s$, $\Delta \kappa^v$ , and $\Delta \kappa^t$ are the differential scalar, vector, and tensor shift coefficients, respectively.
+For a one-dimensional lattice, properly selecting the relative orientation between the polarization and the magnetic field can cancel some of these shifts.
+However, in a three-dimensional lattice, such cancellation is not possible in all three dimensions.
+This limitation is one of the reasons why state-of-the-art optical lattice clocks use a one-dimensional optical lattice.

-The ac Stark shift including the nonlinear terms for a one-dimensional optical lattice is characterized in the following way:
+The ac Stark shift $\Delta \nu^{LS}$ including nonlinear terms for a one-dimensional optical lattice is characterized as follows \cite{PhysRevLett.121.263202}: